harshsharma1506/harshsharma1506/README.md

 * 🤝  I'm open for collaborating on web apps backend and SAP computational projects
 * ⚡  I love listening to pop music and love reading science fiction .
 I love making detailed and trendy softwares.

+#### 2 side projects on the way -> FIFA analysis and SAP BI implementation for coal specific industry.
 ### Skills

 <p align="left">